hxt200006/RheoKit/README.md

 ## 🧾 Citation

-If you use RheoKit or its components in your research, please cite the associated preprint:
+If you use RheoKit in your research, please cite the associated preprint:

 > Viscosity Calculations of Liquids Modeled with Induced Polarizable Force Fields
 > *ChemRxiv* (2025).
 DOI: [10.26434/chemrxiv-2025-n1rqb](https://doi.org/10.26434/chemrxiv-2025-n1rqb)